UCC Philosophical Society: Competitions

 In addition to running internal debating competitions, the society funds and supports members in attending competitions elsewhere in Ireland and internationally.
 Intervarsity competitions in Ireland and the UK, in which the society participates, have included the UCD Vice-President's Cup, the Oxford Union and Cambridge Union Intervarsities and the National Law Debates in Galway.
-The society has also previously entered the John Smith Memorial Mace and the Irish Times competition.
+The society has also previously entered the John Smith Memorial Mace and the Irish Times Debate.

 Internationally, the society participates in the World Universities Debating Competition and the European Universities Debating Competition, and has had some success in international debating.
 For example, two UCC debaters members won the World University Debating Championship at Fordham University in 1986.

 The society also hosts competitions, and for example, was the venue for the World University Debating Championships in 1996 and in 2009.
 The 2009 event was jointly hosted by UCC's Law Society and Philosophical Society.

 The Philosoph also hosts its own Inter-Varsity each December and previously hosted the Cork Invitational Intervarsity (IV).